semlix/semlix/docs/source/nested.rst

 NestedParent query
 ------------------

-The :class:`whoosh.query.NestedParent` query type lets you specify a query for child documents, but have the query return an "ancestor" document from higher in the hierarchy::
+The :class:`semlix.query.NestedParent` query type lets you specify a query for child documents, but have the query return an "ancestor" document from higher in the hierarchy::